-|German citizens living in Germany
+|German Citizens living in Germany

-|German citizens living abroad|
+|German Citizens living abroad

-||with residence in Germany, Austria and Switzerland||with residence in Germany, Austria, Irland, France, Spain, Italy, Netherlands, Belgium, Portugal, Finland, Luxemburg, Slovenia, Estonia, Greece, Slovakia, Switzerland, Great Britain, Poland, Sweden, Denmark, Norway, Lichtenstein, Iceland, USA||with residence in Germany, Austria and Switzerland|
+||with residence in Germany, Austria and Switzerland (regardless of nationality)||with residence in Germany, Austria, Irland, France, Spain, Italy, Netherlands, Belgium, Portugal, Finland, Luxemburg, Slovenia, Estonia, Greece, Slovakia, Switzerland, Poland, Sweden, Denmark, Norway, Lichtenstein, Iceland (regardless of nationality)||with residence in Germany, Austria and Switzerland (regardless of nationality)|